 Animals and humans respond in one of three ways when exposed to an immediate danger.
 One is to act.
 It may be to flee – take to their feet and run away.
 However, that is not always, how we react.
 Perhaps our subconscious evaluates the threat and decides it is not worth the effort and we … Continue reading FROZEN IN THE MOMENT

 Sexual boundaries might be things like “I don’t have one-night stands” or “I insist on using condoms” or “Don’t touch my butthole, please.”
 All of these and all other boundaries are important in ensuring our safety and comfort in the bedroom.
 But it isn’t always enough – or easy for that matter – to say … Continue reading ESTABILISHING BOUNDARIES

 WHO ARE YOU AND WHO AM I?
 If you are in a relationship, it can be difficult to put into words what you want sexually, or what you experience as nice and not so nice.
 The following should make it easier for you to verbalize “likes” and “dislikes”.
 MAPPING OF YOUR BODYS’ EROGENOUS ZONES Both … Continue reading U & I

 Who am I?
 Perhaps you already know what gives you sexual pleasure and how to find your lust, but you might still be surprised.
 Sex and pleasure are about continuously being curious and willing to play.
 Mapping of stimulation points Print this map of your body.
-Mark numbers on the body map: You need to login to view the rest of … Continue reading FIND YOURSELF
+Mark numbers on the body map: + where you like to be touched in what … Continue reading FIND YOURSELF